-We include a dedicated instance of Kibana automatically configured to connect to your Elasticsearch cluster.
-Kibana allows you to build rich visualizations of your Elasticsearch data using charts and graphs.
+All ObjectRocket Elasticsearch offerings include a dedicated Kibana instance that ObjectRocket automatically configures to connect to your Elasticsearch cluster.
+Kibana lets you use charts and graphs to build rich visualizations of your Elasticsearch data.

-All clusters run on dedicated, single-tenant containers to provide isolation at the process and filesystem level.
-In addition, we completely isolate the network of each instance from other instances on the service.
+All clusters run on dedicated, single-tenant containers to give isolation at the process and filesystem level.
+In addition, ObjectRocket completely isolates the network of each instance from other instances on the service.

-SSL/TLS is enabled on all Elastic search clusters and we provide https connection strings for:
+Secure Socket Layer (SSL)/Transport Layer Security (TLS) is enabled on all Elasticsearch clusters and includes https connection strings for the following:

-All access to Elasticsearch clusters is gated by Access Control Lists (ACLs), so only the IPs or IP ranges specified will have access to the cluster.
-We allow separate ACLs for the Elasticsearch REST API, Cerebro, and Kibana.
+Access Control Lists (ACLs) gate all access to Elasticsearch clusters, so only the specified IPs or IP ranges will have access to the cluster.
+ObjectRocket allows separate ACLs for the Elasticsearch REST API, Cerebro, and Kibana.

-ObjectRocket for Elasticsearch clusters also require user authentication for all communications.
-We allow three different user roles on the platform:
+ObjectRocket for Elasticsearch clusters require user authentication for all communications.
+This platform has the following different user roles:

-- Kibana: Similar to read only, but with added permissions to modify Kibana dashboards
+Kibana: Similar to read only, but with added permissions to change Kibana dashboards

 Encryption at rest¶

-- All backups/snapshots of that cluster are encrypted as well
+All backups and snapshots of that cluster are also encrypted.

 ObjectRocket automatically backs up your data every 24 hours by using Elasticsearch snapshots.
 There is a 2 week retention period for this data.
 Contact firstname.lastname@example.org to request a restore.